 Instructors: Karen Edwards and Carolyn Hutter

-Assumes the material in Models 1 and 8.
+Module description: Assumes the material in Modules 1 and 8.
 This model will provide an overview of genetic epidemiology, with a focus on design, analysis and interpretation in studies of complex disease.
 The focus is on methods for discovering how genetic factors influence health and disease.
 Topics covered will include twin studies, family studies, segregation analysis, linkage analysis, population-based association studies, and gene-environment interactions.
 The course will include practical examples using on-line resources and statistical analysis programs.
+Assumes the material in Module 1, Probability and Statistical Inference.
 Background reading: M.A.
 Austin (editor).
 2013.
 Genetic Epidemiology: methods and applications.

 Module 12 (SISBID Module 3): Supervised Methods for Statistical Machine Learning